GavinMendelGleason/syntactic_versioning/README.md

 dynamic of languages (such as those with configurable readers such as Common Lisp).

 We should be able to leverage this.
-Or rather we *should* leverage this.
 When we do a diff between two different source programmes, we *could* be looking at the alterations to the [abstract syntax tree](https://www.andres-loeh.de/GDiff.html).
 And these diffs can even be found and applied [efficiently](https://dl.acm.org/doi/10.1145/3341717).